-Mandatory leadership lab that allows cadets to practice and demonstrate mastery of the leadership skills essential to an Air Force officer.
-Only Commission seeking cadets take AS 313.
-Non-commissioning cadets enrolled in AS303 must take LS 350.
+Mandatory leadership lab that allows cadets to practice and demonstrate mastery of the leadership skills essential to USAF and USSF officers.
+Only Commission seeking cadets take AS313.
 Fall semester only.
-Credits: 0

-Mandatory leadership lab that allows cadets to practice and demonstrate mastery of the leadership skills essential to an Air Force officer.
-Only Commission seeking cadets take AS 314.
-Non-commissioning cadets enrolled in AS304 must take LS 351.
+Mandatory leadership lab that allows cadets to practice and demonstrate mastery of the leadership skills essential to USAF and USSF officers.
+Only Commission seeking cadets take AS314.
 Spring semester only.